Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of symmetric spectra

 \section{Infinite loop space theory of symmetric spectra}

-Let $\Sigma$ be the category of finite sets $\bn = \{1, \dotsc, n\}$ for $n \geq 0$ and permutations $\bn \arr \bn$. $\Sigma$ is a symmetric monoidal category under disjoint union.
+In this section we will summarize the basic theory of $\bbI$-spaces (see also \citelist{\cite{rognes_log}*{\S6} \cite{ss}}).
+Let us first recall the foundations on symmetric spectra from \citelist{\cite{HSS} \cite{MMSS} }.
+Let $\Sigma$ be the category of finite sets $\bn = \{1, \dotsc, n\}$ for $n \geq 0$ and bijections $\bn \arr \bn$. $\Sigma$ is a symmetric monoidal category under disjoint union.
 The category $\Sigma \sT$ of based $\Sigma$-spaces is symmetric monoidal under the internal smash product $\sma$.
-The sphere $\Sigma$-space $S$ is defined by $\bn \mapsto S^n$ and $S$ is a commutative monoid under $\sma$.
-A symmetric spectrum $E$ is a right module over $S$ in the symmetric monoidal category $\Sigma \sT$.
-We denote the category of symmetric spectra by $\Sigma \sS$.
-To capture the infinite loop space information contained in a symmetric spectrum, we describe the structure naturally occuring in the collection of loop spaces $\{ \Omega^{n} E_{n} \}$.
+The sphere $\Sigma$-space $S \colon \bn \longmapsto S^n$ is a commutative monoid under $\sma$.
+A symmetric spectrum $E$ is a module over $S$ in the symmetric monoidal category $\Sigma \sT$.
+The category $\Sigma \sS$ of symmetric spectra is symmetric monoidal under the smash product $\sma_{S}$ with unit object the sphere spectrum $S$.